-1. It is commonly known that Acropolis hill was inhabitanted since the Neolithical era.
-In the beginning of 13th century BC the first palace was built and the first fortification- Cyclopean Wall, when mythological king Aegeas, father of Theseus, was rulling Athens.
+1. It is commonly known that Acropolis hill was inhabited since the Neolithic era.
+In the beginning of 13th century BC the first palace was built and the first fortification- Cyclopean Wall, when mythical king Aegeas, father of Theseus, was ruling Athens.
 During Aegeas’ great grandfathers’ times Athenians were taught farming and wine making.
 Athens became a small city, not yet a state.

 2. The second phase of the Wall, is called Pelasgic or Pelargic Wall or Nine Gates Wall (Enneapylon), at the foot of Acropolis.
 During the Archaic period, more building we made, and in the end of 6th century the top of the rock was no longer a clear fortress, but mostly a religious center and a treasury.

 fortification line connected Athens to Piraeus -the famous Themistocles’ wall, built in 479 BC.
 It was the basis of defence that gave Athens the upper hand to control the ancient world’s trade.
 It was 6500 metres in perimeter and had 13 gates.
 The Walls were finished by Cimon in 456 BC and completed by Pericles ten years later.

 Most of the Long Walls’ parts were demolished after Athens defeat in Peloponnesian War in 404, but Athens regained its power very soon and in 395-394 BC a part of the Wall was rebuilt again.
 Athens was rebuilding its empire, but Macedonians stopped it.
 In order to defense them, Athenians built Proteichisma in 338 BC, so the Nymph, Mouson and Pnyx hills were protected by a defense wall.
 After Alexander’s Macedonia the Long Walls had no use.
 Diateichisma was built in 280 BC.